amit2080799/gstin_validation/README.md

 # gstin_validation
-This gem validates validates Indian gstin numbers based on the check digit.
+This gem validates Indian gstin numbers based on the check digit.
 The last character in a gstin number is the checksum digit.
 Checksum digit is generated based on the first 14 characters of the gstin number.

 # Installing
 gem install gstin_validation